RussC22/Social-Network-API/README.md

 This is a test task for a future social network built without any starter code.
 Given the routes developed, the current functions include; creating a user, updating a user, the users elgibility to create thoughts and reactions, which can up updated and deleted as well.
 Currently, there is no front end interface.

-All routes were tested using Insomnia which you can check out [HERE](https://www.youtube.com/watch?v=AjmnPAGOa6U) !

 ## Installation & Usage

 ```